1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 #### 3.2.1.1 LMU Controllers
 Controllers of the series *LMU54/LMU64* are installed in older systems, they are out of date.
-According to experience, these controllers have neither a BSB nor an LPB, only a PPS interface is available here.
+According to experience, these controllers have neither a BSB nor a LPB, only a PPS interface is available here.
 Sometimes LPB can be retrofitted by means of a ClipIn module (OCI420).

 Using BSB-LAN with these controller models is, according to experience, only possible to a limited extent.
 More detailed information can be found in [chapter 3.4](chap03.md#34-special-case-lmu54lmu64-controllers).

 Controllers of the series *LMU74/LMU75* appear to be the successors of the LMU54/LMU64 controller series and are also no longer installed.
 They have a BSB to which the adapter is connected and by means of BSB-LAN subsequently almost the complete range of functions is available.
-Only isolated (special) functions do not seem to be available, such as transmitting an alternative outside temperature.
+Only isolated (special) functions do not seem to be available (e.g. transmitting an alternative outside temperature via BSB-LAN).

 The LMU7x controller type usually just offers BSB connection.
-If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN, however).
+If needed, LPB needs to be retrofitted using a ClipIn module (OCI420) (this is not necessary for using BSB-LAN though!).
 The control unit usually is a variant of the Siemens AVS37.294 (so called "ISR Plus" whithin Broetje).

 *Table 2: LMU controllers*